 Finding the right international shipping provider can give you peace of mind while dealing with the other details of your move.
 As well as those listed above, our directory has plenty of moving companies to get you started.

 First, check if your company is reputable by seeing if they are registered with a regulatory body.
 For example, some are part of the International Federation of Freight Forwarders Associations or the International Air Transport Association.
 In contrast, others will be registered with national bodies in their country of operation.

 Once you’ve narrowed down the reputable firms, you’ll need to think about how to set them apart from each other.
 This isn’t always about cost; often, you can find out more from personal recommendations from people who’ve moved to Spain or online testimonials.

 DIY versus using a relocation company

-If you’re thinking of going the DIY route, ask yourself the following questions before getting quotes.
+If you’re thinking of going the DIY route, ask yourself the following questions before getting quotes:

 - Are you likely to save a significant amount of money by arranging things yourself?
-You can get a relocation company to provide quotes to help you work this out.

 - How much time do you have to spend on tasks such as packing and arranging insurance?